-In certain areas susceptible to water shortages as identified in the Drought and Water Shortage Risk Assessment, physical consolidation may be a viable option.
+In certain areas susceptible to water shortages as identified in the drought and water shortage risk assessment, physical consolidation of water systems and domestic wells may be a viable option between willing parties.
 Physical consolidation is a joining of two or more water systems, and it often involves a smaller water system being absorbed into a larger water system.
 For the purposes of this Guidebook, consolidation also includes creating a new water system by retiring the domestic wells or private surface water intakes of multiple nearby households.
-Similarly, consolidation may also include connecting domestic well-reliant households to an existing water system.
+Similarly, consolidation may also include connecting households that previously relied on domestic wells for their drinking water supply to a nearby existing and larger water system for improved water supply reliability.